radicle-dev/rips/0002-repository-identity.md

 4. It must allow for easy retrieval of the document from storage.

-To fulfill the above, and given that Radicle uses Git for storage of repository data, we choose to use the *Git Object ID* of the identity document, as identifier.
+To fulfill the above, and given that Radicle uses Git for storage of repository data, we choose to use the *Git Object ID*[^4] of the identity document, as identifier.
 Git object IDs, or *OIDs* are SHA-1 checksums of their content, prefixed with a short header.
 We can compute this OID using the `git hash-object` command.
-But before doing so, we must take care of one last thing: to make the process of hashing our identity document fully deterministic, we must first ensure our document is in canonical JSON form[^3].
+But before doing so, we must take care of one last thing: to make the process of hashing our identity document fully deterministic, we must first ensure our document is in canonical JSON form[^5].
 This prevents things like whitespace or key ordering from influencing the document hash and therefore the identifier.
 In turn, this makes the identifier easier to compute correctly.